metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 (in `values.yaml` or via `--set`, e.g. `--set sa.roleArn=arn:aws:iam::0000000000:role/mirrord-operator-role`).
 - When installing via the `mirrord operator setup` command, use the `--aws-role-arn` flag.

-## Permissions for target workloads
+## Permissions for Target Workloads

 In order to be targeted with SQS queue splitting, a workload has to be able to read from queues that are created by mirrord.